A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large

-\textbf{On-ramp: Sharing intermediate checkpoints with trusted partners for testing.} Some developers share intermediate model checkpoints with selected partners to gather specialized feedback and test specific capabilities during the post-training process, enabling iterative improvement before the public release of the model.
-For example, I9 from Hugging Face explains that they had \textit{``shared the intermediate checkpoint of the model with other startups, so that they could test them and then to see if we could add new capabilities to the model during post-training.''} Through these targeted collaborations, they \textit{``got some feedback about the models and then had the final instruct model released,''} demonstrating how selective sharing enables quality improvement through external validation.
+Post-training model collaborations are currently relatively limited, focusing on performance testing and feedback collection.
+Interviewees report on how developers may share intermediate model checkpoints with selected partners to gather specialised feedback and test specific capabilities during the post-training process, enabling iterative improvement before the public release of the model (\textbf{PostTrOnR-1}).
+For example, I9 from Hugging Face explains that they had \textit{``shared the intermediate checkpoint of the model with other startups, so that they could test them and then see if we could add new capabilities to the model during post-training.''} Through these targeted collaborations, they \textit{``got some feedback about the models and then had the final instruct model released,''} demonstrating how selective sharing enables quality improvement through external validation.